CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 15 - Carlson's House.md

 Gorin's axe swung quickly as he regained his feet, striking the ambusher squarely in the chest.
 He let out a loud grunt of pain as he was knocked back by the blow.
 Seeing the opening, I stabbed at him with Shadowbane and pierced his armor.
 The dwarf double over and dropped to the ground, dead.

 We searched the dwarf's body and found not a clue as to why he attacked us (or was he attacking Gorin?).
-Galamdir then noticed the haft of his dagger.
+Amdiriel then noticed the haft of his dagger.
 Engraved on the hilt was a simple raven.
 So, he was linked to the group we were seeking!
 But why would he attack alone?

-We were going to stay extra vigilant this night/ Galamdir took first watch.
+We were going to stay extra vigilant this night/ Amdiriel took first watch.

 > Company receives 1 extra fatigue